 Discretion to Disobey, by philosophy professor Mortimer Kadish and law professor Sanford Kadish, is a truly interdisciplinary inquiry into the idea of departing from the strict letter of the law in a way that, they argue, actually comports with both law and morality.

 Buying info at Amazon for Kindle and its free apps.
-Also sold at Sony ebookstore, and at Barnes & Noble for Nook.
+Also sold at Barnes & Noble for Nook.
 At Apple iBooks for the iPad and iPhone.
 Also the Amazon UK store for Kindle.
 And at Smashwords (in eight other formats, including Sony, ePub, and PDF); look for it at Kobobooks and Diesel books, too.
+Now part of Google Books and on Google Play.

 An instant classic and source of debate when first published by Stanford University Press in 1973, this book still resonates on questions of rule violations for the greater good, jury nullification, police and prosecutor discretion not to arrest or charge, civil disobedience and the very concept of rules.
 Both citizens and government actors, they write, have the power and the right to deviate from law in certain contexts and yet not act illegally in a sense, because law itself contains strands of adaptations to its own departures that the authors weave into a sustained jurisprudential point.